 Removal is not the first option Dr. Friedland wants to consider when you have issues with a tooth, but sometimes it is the only choice.
 The damage may be so significant that extraction is necessary to preserve your oral and general health.
 When tooth extractions in Pembroke Pines are required, our team will make sure you understand why this approach is being recommended to you and that you’re comfortable throughout the procedure.
 Keep reading to learn more about this emergency dental treatment or give us a call because sometimes tooth removal is the right decision!

-At Friedland Family Dentistry of Pembroke Pines, tooth extractions are only recommended if the tooth in question cannot be salvaged using a dental crown or root canal therapy.
+At Friedland Family Dentistry, tooth extractions are only recommended if the tooth in question cannot be salvaged using a dental crown or root canal therapy.
 Although preserving as much of the natural tooth structure as possible is ideal, removal may be the best option for your oral health if you have:

 The last bit of advice you want to hear from your dentist is to have a tooth pulled.
 However, it may surprise you to learn an extraction is not as terrifying as it sounds!
 There are two methods commonly used for removing a tooth: simple and surgical.

 A simple extraction is done for a tooth that has fully erupted and is completely above the gumline.
 After our dentist numbs your mouth, they’ll grasp the tooth with dental forceps and rock it back and forth until it separates from the gum tissue.

 Meanwhile, a surgical extraction is an ideal option for a tooth that isn’t fully above the gumline.
 This method involves making a small incision in the gums to access the tooth.
 Like a simple extraction, dental forceps will be used to grasp the tooth and remove it.